ianschmutte/ianschmutte.github.io/_workingpapers/2019-06-25-PrivPubGood.md

 # picloc:
 # picalt:
 bibtexurl:
-citation: 'Abowd, John M., Ian M. Schmutte, William Sexton, and Lars Vilhuber (2019). &quot;Suboptimal Provision of Privacy and Statistical Accuracy When They are Public Goods.'
+citation: 'Abowd, John M., Ian M. Schmutte, William Sexton, and Lars Vilhuber (2019). &quot;Suboptimal Provision of Privacy and Statistical Accuracy When They are Public Goods.&quot;'
 ---